China orders closure of US consulate in Chengdu

 Chinese Foreign Ministry spokesman Wang Wenbin also said then that the US allegations of spying were "malicious slander".

-"China must make a necessary response and safeguard its legitimate rights," he said then.
+"China must make a necessary response and safeguard its legitimate rights," he said.

+The US has an embassy in Beijing as well as five consulates in mainland China and one in Hong Kong.

-The Chengdu consulate was established in 1985, and has around 200 staff with approximately 150 locally hired Chinese staff, according to its website.
+The Chengdu consulate was established in 1985, and has around 200 staff members, with about 150 locally hired Chinese employees, according to its website.